quantum-brackets/45group/README.md

 The codebase is organized to separate concerns and improve maintainability.

 - `src/app/`: Contains all the pages and routes for the application, following the Next.js App Router conventions.
-- `src/components/`: Contains all reusable React components, organized by feature (e.g., `auth`, `listing`, `dashboard`).
+- `src/components/`: Contains all reusable React components, organized by feature.
   - `src/components/ui/`: Contains the base UI components from ShadCN UI.
+  - `src/components/emails/`: Contains React Email templates.
 - `src/lib/`: Houses the core business logic, data fetching, and utility functions.
   - `actions.ts`: Contains all Server Actions, which handle data mutations (create, update, delete).
-  - `auth.ts`: Contains Server Actions specifically for login and signup.
+  - `auth.ts`: Contains Server Actions specifically for login, signup, and password reset.
-  - `data.ts`: Contains all server-side data fetching functions that interact with the database.
+  - `data.ts`: Contains all server-side data fetching functions.
+  - `email.ts`: The centralized service for sending emails via Resend.
   - `permissions.ts`: Defines the Role-Based Access Control (RBAC) system.
   - `session.ts`: Manages user session creation and retrieval using cookies.
-  - `supabase.ts`: Configures the Supabase client instances (server and admin).
+  - `supabase.ts`: Configures the Supabase client instances.
-  - `types.ts`: Defines all core TypeScript types for the application's data models.
 - `public/`: For static assets like images and icons.
 - `BLUEPRINT.md`: The living specification document outlining all application features and architectural decisions.